Influenza is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs.

 - General joint and muscle pains, especially in the back and legs

-- An initial dry cough that could turn into a serious cough at times (mucous is often coughed up)
+- An initial dry cough that turns into a serious cough at times (mucous is often coughed up)

-It is because of an extremely contagious flu virus that you start to feel many of the above symptoms.
+Influenza is caused by the extremely contagious flu virus.
 You are exposed to this virus when you are around infected people who cough and sneeze continuously.
-Fluids are spread through the air and when you encounter them, it is likely to infect you as well.
+Fluids are spread through the air, and when you encounter them, it is likely to infect you as well.

-The same fluids end up on common surfaces that infect the people who are exposed to them as well.
-If you have a reduced immunity or an underlying medical condition and spend much time around infected individuals, you are likely to be infected too.
+If you have a reduced immunity or an underlying medical condition and spend much time around infected individuals, you are likely to become infected too.
 If you are not immunized, you could easily spread the virus to others who encounter you regularly.

-Certain people are more likely to be infected with the flu virus:
+Certain people are more likely to be infected with the influenza virus:

 - Staff members in nursing homes and long-term care facilities

 - Caregivers of homeless people